 D. Gnosticism is a Greek philosophical system with some parallels with biblical Christianity and can easily be confused with it.

-Was the biblical Jesus overlaid by a gnostic redeemer figure from heaven who borrowed Jesus name?
+Was the biblical Jesus overlaid by a Gnostic redeemer figure from heaven who borrowed Jesus’ name?
 Do we have to peel off the "sticker" to expose the real Jesus who has been hidden under the gnostic Jesus?
+Ponder all this.